ldsands/UsefulCodeSnippets/other_software/Linux/Manjaro.md

 - Microsoft Edge (Beta)
     - Sign in using Microsoft Account
-    - Create PWA from my Outlook Accounts:
+    - Create PWAs from my Outlook Accounts (and others):
-        - Open the "Applicaion Launcher" (like the start button from Windows); search for "Outlook (PWA)"; right click on the result; Select "Application" tab;
+        - Open the "Application Launcher" (like the start button from Windows); search for "Outlook (PWA)"; right click on the result; Select "Application" tab;
         - Select the ellipsis menu in the upper right; select permissions; next to "Notifications" Select "Allow"
+        - I do this for my two Outlook Accounts (Personal Outlook, Uiowa Outlook, [MonkeyType](https://monkeytype.com/))
 - Dolphin
     - I hide the following directories from the "Places" panel: `Music`, `Pictures` and `Videos`
     - I add these directories to the "Places" panel: `pCloudDrive`, `pCloudLocal`, `ComputerStuff`, `ResearchProjects` and `Uiowa`.
 I also add any current project and class directories for easy access.